10 Worst Tire Brands to Avoid at all Cost in 2023

 With over 13,000 tire-related crashes happening each year, tire safety must be a top priority of everyday drivers.
-So it is essential to know which worst tire brands to avoid at all costs.
+So, it is essential to know which tire brands to avoid at all costs.

-Many people overlook the importance of getting good tires in their cars, which leads to severe accidents.
+Many people overlook the importance of getting good car tires, which leads to severe accidents.

 Most people end up buying poor tires when they compromise between the price and quality of the tires.